 Should You Invest With WellsTrade?

 One leading factor in deciding which broker you want to invest with might be how well it syncs with your existing financial banking services.
 For current Wells Fargo bank customers, it probably makes sense to go with WellsTrade out of convenience and company familiarity.
-For beginner investors, the trade discounts might be too tempting to pass up.

 More From GOBankingRates